monrdeme/secure-static-site-aws/README.md

 - Created SNS topic for CloudTrail and GuardDuty alerts.
 - Subscribed a verified email address to receive notifications.
 - Restricted publish/subscribe permissions to authorized services and users.
-- Integrated with EventBridge rules to trigger alerts only for high/critical findings or events.
+- Integrated with EventBridge rules to trigger alerts for high-severity findings or events.

 **Implementation Details**:
 - SNS topic: